 The API key you use determines the environment into which you'll be sending data.
 You can find your environment specific API keys under the "Developer" section of the Knock dashboard.

 Knock is designed to allow large teams to create and manage notifications at scale.
-That means that notifications changes must be versioned, tested, and rolled out with controls such that if there are any issues in production they can be rolled back with ease.
+That means that notifications changes must be versioned, tested, and promoted to production environments, so that if there are any issues they can be rolled back with ease.

-Knock uses a model whereby all changes to the production environment must be promoted and cannot be made directly.
-This means that changes have to be staged and tested before being rolled out (similar to a git based workflow).
+Knock uses a model where all changes to the production environment must be promoted and cannot be made directly.
+This means that changes must be made in the development environment, then staged and tested before being rolled out (similar to a git-based workflow).

 A typical deployment lifecycle in Knock looks like:

 - Introduce any backend changes to support a new workflow (users and preference properties)

 - Build the workflow in a dev environment in Knock and commit it to that environment

 - When you're ready to go live, promote the workflow to production

 To version the changes you make in your environments, Knock uses a commit model.
 When you make a change to a workflow or a layout in the Knock dashboard, you'll need to commit it to your development environment before those changes will appear in workflows triggered via the API.

 There is one exception to this rule: the active/inactive status on a given workflow.
 This status lives independently from the commit model so that you can immediately enable or disable a workflow in any environment without needing to go through environment promotion.
 This is your kill switch for a given workflow should you need it.